You will learn

-After someone purchases a product, you may want to ask them to write a review about what they just bought.
+Learn how you can use flow messages to ask customers to write a review about what they just bought.
 This is a great way to build social proof and drive customer engagement with your brand.

 You may also want to target your emails based on the particular item a customer bought.
 For example, you might want to have a different product review flow for items over $100.
 You can hone this audience by adding additional filters to the flow trigger or, alternatively, a trigger split to create varying paths based on the value of someone's purchase.

 Other audiences you may want to target include:

 - VIP customers or customers who have made X number of purchases before: this can help you determine how engaged a customer is before sending them a product review email.
 By reaching out to a highly engaged subset of purchasers, you can increase the odds that someone will leave you a positive review.
 You can isolate these customers using flow filters or conditional splits.

 - First-time customers: it's a good practice to split your review flow based on whether or not someone has bought from you in the past.
 This way, you can change messaging depending on whether it's their first purchase or subsequent purchase and use language that is more relevant to these separate groups.
 You can create these different paths using a conditional split.

 As mentioned above, you'll want to make sure a customer has actually received their purchase before sending them a product review flow.
 If you know how long your shipping process usually takes, you can use this to inform the timing of your emails.